logicbrush/silverstripe-herocontent/README.md

 ## General Usage

-Installation of this module will add a `Hero content` tab to your pages wihin the CMS.
+Installation of this module will add a `Hero content` tab to all of your pages wihin the CMS.
 Here, you can select a background image and set up zero or more "slides" that will cycle through using Slick.js.